 If the 410 Euros per person tasting menu (with wine included!) is a little over your budget you should head for the Casco Viejo and take a tapas tour of the many bars of the Old Town.
 In the Basque Country tapas are known as ‘pintxos’ which are all kinds of seafood, meat or vegetables served on bread with a toothpick holding it together.
 A glass of txakolí wine or local cider is the perfect drink to go with your pintxos.

 For a short excursion outside the city it’s well worth visiting the seafaring town of Pasaia which lies just 5km to the east.
 This is one of one of the most picturesque villages in the Basque Country which is best known for its multicoloured houses overlooking the estuary.
+Time permitting this is well worth a detour on any driving tour of Northern Spain.

 San Sebastian to Bilbao